-To receive an CSUGE Certificate of Achievement, at least 50% of the units must be completed at any, or any combination of, California Community College(s).
-A minimum grade of "D-" (.07 on a 4.0 scale) is required for each course applied to the CSUGE Certificate of Achievement.
-The minimum overall GPA on the CSUGE pattern must be a "c" (2.0 on a 4.0 scale) and complete certification is required to receive an CSUGE Certificate of Achievement.
+In order for a student to receive a CSU GE Certificate of Achievement, as opposed to CSU GE certification for transfer, at least 50% of the units must be completed at any California Community College(s).
+A minimum grade of "C" (2.0 on a 4.0 scale) or "P" is required for each CSU GE Area A1, A2, A3, and B4 course.
+A minimum grade of "D-" (.07 on a 4.0 scale) or "P" is acceptable for other CSU GE areas applied to the CSU GE Certificate of Achievement.
+The minimum overall GPA on the CSU GE pattern must be a "C" (2.0 on a 4.0 scale) and complete certification is required to receive a CSU GE Certificate of Achievement.
+Refer to AR 4350 for CSU GE certification requirements for transfer.